 I’ve met new people through my writing.
 People I would never have met in my normal everyday life.
 I get lovely emails from people in a wide variety of countries.
 And when somebody says they enjoyed one of my books, the sensation is fantastic and a superb mood lifter.

-The cons of waiting until you or somebody else thinks you’re too old to write:
+Some of the cons of waiting to write your first novel until you think your getting ‘past it!
+Or worse when somebody else thinks you’re too old to write:

-- Your fingers may be stiff and sore.
-Wear fingerless gloves to keep them warm.
-You can dictate your book, most devices have this ability
+- Your fingers may be stiff and sore, mine certainly do.
+So I invested in a pair of fingerless gloves to keep them warm as I typed.
+You can also dictate your book to your computer or laptop.
+Most devices have this ability now.

-- Your stamina isn’t as good as it was.
+- You may find your stamina isn’t as good as it was.
 Writing a book is not a marathon unless you’re on a deadline from a publisher.
 So, take your time and only do what you can each day.
-Even if it’s just 250 words, a day make it a habit, and you’ll soon find you’ve completed the first draft.
+Even if it’s just 250 words a day make it a habit, and you’ll soon find you’ve completed the first draft.

 For this section, I would like a drum-roll.
 My first book was published on my 70th birthday, and my life changed forever.